Pelvic Organ Prolapse (POP)

 - Connective tissue disorders

-Where can POP occur?
+Where can pelvic organ prolapse occur?

 Normal Anatomy